P. Stradins Medical College of the University of Latvia

 According to directions of the Cabinet of Ministers, since 2nd January, 2010 the College continues to exist as an “Agency of the University of Latvia – P. Stradins Medical College of the University of Latvia”, which is legal successor of all former period authorities, ossessions, legal commitments and documentation.

-College realizes two fields of study – Healthcare and Social Welfare, in which are realized 9 full time 1st level of professional higher education study programs: Nursing (in co-operation with the University of Latvia), Medicine, Esthetic Cosmetology, Medical Massage, Biomedical Laboratory Technician, Radiology Assistant, Podology, Social Care, Social Rehabilitation.
+College realizes two fields of study – Healthcare and Social Welfare, in which are realized 8 full time short cycle of professional higher education study programs: Medicine, Esthetic Cosmetology, Medical Massage, Biomedical Laboratory Technician, Radiology Assistant, Podology, Social Care, Social Rehabilitation.

 College is supported with professionally equipped preclinical study rooms.
 Technical base is regularly improved.
 Modern laboratories conform to the requirements of the professional equipment and are close to the daily medical environment.